Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/userguide.rst

 	[xilinx@]# cat /sys/bus/pci/devices/0000:81:00.0/qdma/intr_rngsz
 	0

-Set a new value:
+To set value 2 to intr_rngsz:

 ::

 	[xilinx@]# echo 2 > /sys/bus/pci/devices/0000:81:00.0/qdma/intr_rngsz

-5. **Set Completion Interval**
+5. **Set Write Back Interval**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``cmpt_intrvl`` indicated the interval at which completions are generated for an MM or H2C Stream queue running in non-bypass mode.
+``cmpt_intrvl`` indicated the interval at which write backs are generated for an MM or H2C Stream queue running in non-bypass mode.
 User can set any of the following list of values for this configuration parameter.

 | 3'h0: 4